alexisboukouvalas/OscoNet/README.md

 contact: l.cutillo@leeds.ac.uk

+The authors would like to thank Michael Croucher @mikecroucher for code optimization.

 ## Installation
 1. Create new environment `conda create --name fullosconet python=3` and to activate it with `conda activate fullosconet` before proceeding.